arsalan-anwari/openinfer/README.md

 # OpenInfer

-OpenInfer is an open‑source **inference graph and compilation framework** for machine‑learning workloads.
+OpenInfer is an open-source **inference graph and compilation framework** for machine-learning workloads.

-Its primary goal is to let **developers describe inference logic and control flow explicitly**, using a clear, verbose, Rust‑embedded DSL, while OpenInfer handles simulation, analysis, optimization, and code generation for specific hardware targets.
+Its primary goal is to let **developers describe inference logic and control flow explicitly**, using a clear, verbose, Rust-embedded DSL, while OpenInfer handles simulation, analysis, optimization, and code generation for specific hardware targets.

-OpenInfer is **not model‑specific**.
+OpenInfer is **model-agnostic**.
 The same DSL can describe inference for:

-* LLMs and transformers
+* Transformers and LLMs
 * CNNs and vision models
-* Audio / signal‑processing models
+* Audio and signal-processing pipelines
+* Streaming or recurrent architectures
-* Custom or experimental ML architectures
+* Experimental or custom ML systems

-The focus is on **developer control, readability, and inspectability**, not on hiding complexity behind opaque runtimes.
+The focus is on **clarity, explicit control, and inspectability**, rather than hiding complexity behind opaque runtimes.

 ---